Trimble's UK Slavery Statement 2018

-The supplier assessment itself is far reaching and covers critical themes including, but not limited to, measures and policies relating to modern slavery and human trafficking.
+The supplier assessment itself is far reaching and covers critical themes including measures and policies relating to modern slavery and human trafficking.
 The assessment can either be evidence based or include an on-site audit.
 Regarding the evidence based assessment, documents and data will be requested as proof of implementation and the submission will be analyzed and scored accordingly.

 Trimble ensures that all staff and partners are aware of the provisions of the Act so that they can recognize risk factors in the supply chain.

-Approval: This statement has been approved by the TEBV company board of directors and on behalf of UK based subsidiaries.
+Approval: This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Trimble’s modern slavery and human trafficking statement for the financial year ending 31 December 2018.
+It has been approved by the TEBV company board of directors for and on behalf of UK based subsidiaries.